waterloo-rocketry/docs/avionics/injector-sensor-hub/firmware.rst

 Health Check
 ------------

-TODO add 5V and 12V current check

-TODO to we add current/voltage error checks for sensors?

-TODO add 4-20mA pressure transducer current check, either here or in Sensor Reading

-* Firmware shall check 12V input voltage every 500ms, and report voltage with ``SENSOR_ANALOG.SENSOR_12V_VOLT`` CAN message, if the voltage is below 11.5V or above 12.7V, the firmware shall signal error with ``GENERAL_BOARD_STATUS`` CAN message.
+Health check shall be performed every 500 ms. All health check erros are signaled through ``GENERAL_BOARD_STATUS`` CAN Message.

+.. list-table:: Errors signaled by health check
+   :widths: 25 75
+   :header-rows: 1

+   * - Name
+     - Condition
+   * - 5V_OVER_CURRENT
+     - I :sub:`5V_out` > 1.8 A
+   * - 12V_OVER_CURRENT
+     - I :sub:`12V_out` > 2.3 A

 Sensor Reading
 --------------

-TODO add sensor reading for each sensor + brief methodology
+Firmware shall read from the following sensors:

+* Oxidizer Pressure Transducer
+* Fuel Pressure Transducer
+* CC #1 Pressure Transducer
+* Fuel Hall Sensor
+* Oxidizer Hall Sensor

-* Firmware shall read Oxidizer pressure transducer every 50 ms, ADC voltage reading shall be convert to pressure use formula described in `Convert pressure transducer ADC pin voltage input to pressure`_ section, when the pressure output be send to can use ``SENSOR_ANALOG.PRESSURE_OX`` CAN message.
+ADC voltage reading from PTs shall be converted to pressure using formula described in `Convert pressure transducer ADC pin voltage input to pressure`_ section.
+Pressure output is to be send to CAN using ``SENSOR_ANALOG`` CAN message.

+TODO add blurb about how Hall Sensor reading is handled.

+TODO add 4-20mA pressure transducer current check.

+Refer to `CAN Message Sent by Firmware`_ section below for period of transmission and sensor IDs or refer to ``analog_sensor_id`` enum definitions.

 CAN Communication
 =================

 CAN Message Sent by Firmware
 ----------------------------

-TODO add CAN message description for all sensor readings sent TODO add CAN message for health check?

 .. list-table:: CAN Message Sent by Firmware
    :widths: 25 65 10